Student Survival Guide – Volume I – Beginning of the Semester Questions

 - Student Activities: You can learn more about clubs on campus.
 There are lots of opportunities for getting connected.
 At the beginning of each semester, there is a huge Student Activities Fair where you will get the chance to sign up for any clubs or organizations on campus that interest you.

-- CampusCruiser has a list of all clubs and activities on campus.
+- The website has a list of all clubs and organizations on campus.
+You can also refer to the calendar for upcoming activities and events

 - Sports: Middlesex County College offers intercollegiate as well as intramural sports.
 The Department of Athletics and Recreation can provide you with information on sports and recreational activities.